 The previous results show a causal relationship between the exposure to the Wells Fargo scandal and FinTech adoption.
 However, it is unclear which types of lenders failed to retain the borrowers after the outburst of the Wells Fargo scandal.
 Moreover, since the scandal focuses on Wells Fargo bank, one may be concerned that the increase in FinTech adoption is simply a shift from Wells Fargo to FinTech, rather than a more general shift from banks to FinTech firms.
-To address this concern, I conduct similar empirical analysis on the mortgage origination activitivies of all types of lenders, including Wells Fargo banks, Non-Wells Fargo (non-WF) banks, all banks, non-FinTech shadow banks, and all shadow banks.
+To address this concern, I conduct a similar empirical analysis of the mortgage origination activities of all types of lenders, including Wells Fargo banks, Non-Wells Fargo (non-WF) banks, all banks, non-FinTech shadow banks, and all shadow banks.

-The dependent variable in table 5 is a dummy variable equal to 100 if the lender is a Fin-Tech lender, or Wells Fargo, or a non-Wells Fargo bank, or non-FinTech shadow bank, respectively.
-Table 5 shows that a one-standard-deviation increase in the exposure of Wells Fargo scandal leads to a 0.5%(=0.02\10.4/43.22) decrease in the probability of choosing a non-Wells Fargo bank, 0.7%(=0.03\10.4/44) increase in the probability of choosing a non-FinTech shadow bank.
-Although the bank scandal focuses on Wells Fargo, there exists a significant spillover effect on other banks.
-The increase in FinTech adoption did not only result from a switch from Wells Fargo to other lenders; individuals are also more likely to choose FinTech comparing to banks other than Wells Fargo.
-Moreover, exposure to the Wells Fargo scandal also increases the probability of choosing non-FinTech shadow banks, indicating that erosion of the trust in banks also benefits other types of non-bank lenders.
+The dependent variable in Table 5 is a dummy variable equal to 100 if the lender is a FinTech lender, or Wells Fargo, or a non-Wells Fargo bank, or non-FinTech shadow bank, respectively.
+Table 5 presents that a one-standard-deviation increase in the exposure of the Wells Fargo scandal leads to a 0.5% (= 0.02210.4/43.22) decrease in the probability of choosing a non-Wells Fargo bank.
+Although the bank scandal focuses on Wells Fargo, there is a significant spillover effect on other banks.
+The increase in FinTech adoption did not only result from a switch from Wells Fargo to other lenders; individuals are also more likely to choose FinTech compared to banks other than Wells Fargo.
+Moreover, exposure to the Wells Fargo scandal also increases the probability of choosing non-FinTech shadow banks.
+A one-standard-deviation increase in the exposure of Wells Fargo scandal leads to a 0.7% (= 0.03110.4/44) increase in the probability of choosing a non-FinTech shadow bank, indicating that erosion of trust in banks also benefits other types of non-bank lenders.
+Given that the Wells Fargo scandal leads 0.12% increase from the average probability to choose a FinTech lender, the results suggest that FinTech lending is more affected by trust erosion in banks, compared with non-FinTech shadow bank lending.

-4.3 Heterogeneous effects of scandal on Trust in banks
+4.3 Heterogeneous Effects of Scandal on Trust in banks

-In this section, I explore the heterogeneous effects of the Wells Fargo scandal on trust in banks to further sharpen the underlying mechanism of the documented effects.
-A large literature has documented the role of belief differences in household's financial decisions (e.g. Meeuwis et al. (2018), Giglio et al. (2019)).
-In particular, Meeuwis et al. (2018) uses political affiliation to measure ex-ante belief heterogeneity of investors.
-Tables 1 and 2 show that people with different political affiliations have different prior beliefs on the trustworthiness of banks.
+In this section, I further explore the heterogeneous effects of the Wells Fargo scandal on trust in banks to sharpen the documented effects' underlying mechanism.
+Many studies have documented the role of belief differences in households' financial decisions (e.g. Meeuwis et al. (2018), Giglio et al. (2019)).
+Particularly, Meeuwis et al. (2018) uses political affiliation to measure investors' ex-ante belief heterogeneity.
+Tables 1 and 2 present that people with different political affiliations have different prior beliefs about the trustworthiness of banks.
 People not affiliated with the Republican Party are less likely to report trust in banks.
 On average, 34% of Republican survey respondents reported trust in banks.
-This evidence is consistent with a cross-country analysis by Fungáčová et al. (2019), which find that individuals who do not prefer government ownership of businesses and who prefer competition in the economy are more likely to report trust in banks.
+This evidence is consistent with a cross-country analysis by Fungáčová et al. (2019), who find that individuals who do not prefer government ownership of businesses and prefer competition in the economy are more likely to report trust in banks.
 These different prior beliefs on banks' trustworthiness may lead to different responses to the Wells Fargo bank scandal.